Chapter 12.30

 O. If the assembly uses a public address system or sound amplification equipment in the amplification of live or recorded music, the noise levels shall not disturb the peace and quiet of residents or occupants of commercial businesses or exceed the limits established by the city in applicable ordinances, regulations or other statutes;

-P. All assemblies shall conclude prior to 10:00 p.m. on nights that precede days on which elementary and secondary schools are in session and 2:00 a.m. on all other nights in order to protect the security and peaceful environment of city citizens during the nighttime.
+P. All assemblies shall conclude prior to 12:00 a.m. on the day following a licensed assembly that occurs on a Friday or Saturday and no later than 10:00 p.m. on all other nights in order to protect the security and peaceful environment of city citizens during the nighttime.
 All patrons shall have left the premises of the event no later than one hour following the conclusion of the assembly.
 Exceptions to the hours of operation limitations may be granted on a case-by-case basis where exceptional circumstances exist, such as campouts and other overnight activities;

 Q. Back-to-back assemblies on subsequent days at the same locations, where over 200 people are in attendance at each assembly, may be unreasonably inconvenient and cost prohibitive to the public as a result of traffic congestion, exhaustion of city law enforcement resources, trash concerns, and the right of residents to a peaceful environment.
 As such, back-to-back events shall be approved in special circumstances where the applicant can demonstrate to the city council that such assemblies will not be injurious to the health, safety, and general welfare of residents of the area.
 This provision shall not be construed, nor is it the intent of the city council, to be a prior restraint on speech, but a reasonable time, place, and manner regulation;